A link to reset your password has been sent to your email

 The morning is allocated to your chosen half day excursion.
 After lunch, around 3:00 p.m., you will participate in your second Scottish cooking lesson and dinner will be served around 7:00 p.m.

 After breakfast, you will participate in your third Scottish cooking session, followed by lunch.
-The afternoon is free around 3:00 p.m. and you will meet up for dinner which will be served around 7:00 p.m.
+The afternoon is free from 2:00 p.m. and you will meet up for dinner which will be served around 7:00 p.m.

-Today you will participate in your chosen full day excursion.
+Today you will participate in your chosen full day excursion then return to the cook school for dinner.

 The morning is allocated to your second chosen half day excursion.
 Your afternoon is free.
 Dinner is not included on this evening and will be on your own at a local pub or restaurant.